Shalomhatesjavascript/portfolio-website/README.md

 ### [Project Zero]ECOMMERCE WEB-SITE DEVELOPING STARTUP

-Working with a startup in order to develop an ecommerce based web-site developing startup
+Working with a startup in order to develop an ecommerce based web-site developing startup.

 ## 📱 Screenshots
 <div align="center">